 - i.
 Storefront windows and doors - 1.
-Retail sStorefront area glazing shall be not less than 55 percent.
-Such glazing shall be transparent; provided, however, black opaque glass may be used in the sign area above the storefront window transoms.
+Storefront area glazing shall be not less than 55 percent of surface area.
+Such glazing shall be transparent; provided, however, opaque glass may be used in the storefront window transoms.
 Storefront glazing shall extend from the sill, or from an 18 to 24 inch tall base of contrasting design or material, to the lintel. - 2.
 Storefront glazing in subdivided sashes shall be inset a minimum of four inches from the face of the building; provided, however, that continuously glazed storefronts may be flush with the face of the building. - 3.
 Entrances fronting Broughton Street shall be recessed and centered within the storefront.